geovern/PasswordSafetyAnalyser/README.md

-# _Password Strength Checker_
+# _Password Safety Analyser_

-This project is a CLI program written in C++(started it in C).
-You input a password and it calculates strength/safety with various metrics (length, special characters, etc.), Shannon and Password Entropy.
-It also checks if it is in a list of common passwords and provides a bruteforce time estimation using John the Ripper.
+> Input a password and learn about its strength, unpredictability
+> and security against Dictionary and Bruteforce attacks.

 ---